synchrone/useradmin/README.md

 This module gives a simple but complete user authentication solution.
 Your users can register, login/logout, view their profile details and change them, as well as request password-reset links via email.
-A user with admin role can administer users, creating, editing and deleting them on the admin page.
+A user with admin role can administer users, create, edit and delete them on the admin page.

 **NEW: Upgraded to support Kohana 3.2.x!**

 ### INSTALLATION NOTES ###
 **Database:** Use the schema.sql to create all needed tables in your database, be sure to backup all your tables that have the same names as those created by the useradmin module.
-Although the schema is based on the schema of the official Kohana auth/orm modules it is not the same!
+Although the schema is based on the schema of the official Kohana auth/orm modules it slightly differs and has additional tables!

 In case you already used the Kohana auth schema you may want to check if the password hashes used are compatible with the useradmin ones.

 **Enable this module before the Kohana Auth and ORM modules or it will not work.**
-The useradmin module must shadow the classes Auth_ORM and Model_User as well as have make the useradmin config available to the Auth class.
+The useradmin module must shadow the classes Auth_ORM and Model_User as well as make the useradmin config available to the Auth class.

 	Kohana::modules(array(